Air Quality: EPA's Integrated Science Assessments (ISAs)

 Peak ozone levels typically occur during hot, dry, stagnant summertime conditions.
 Millions of Americans live in areas where ozone levels exceed EPA's health-based air quality standards, primarily in parts of the Northeast, the Lake Michigan area, parts of the Southeast, southeastern Texas, and parts of California.

 EPA's ozone research efforts are focused on improving emissions estimates, determining health and ecological effects, and improving modeling capabilities.
-EPA's National Center for Environmental Assessment periodically evaluates the latest research concerning the public health and welfare effects of ozone and publishes the most up-to-date findings in an assessment called the Integrated Science Assessment for Ozone.
+EPA's National Center for Environmental Assessment periodically evaluates the latest research concerning the public health and welfare effects of ozone and publishes the most up-to-date findings in an assessment called an Integrated Science Assessment.
 This document provides the scientific basis for the establishment of the most current national air quality standards for ozone.
+EPA released the Integrated Science Assessment for Ozone and Related Photochemical Oxidants in February 2013.
 [See the history of Ozone for more detailed information]

 - Basic information about ozone

 - Ozone and Your Patients' Health Training for Health Care Providers

 - Clean Air Act